team914/autolib/README.md

 AutoLib is a Pros C++ Library based off of OkapiLib for Advanced Vex Autonomous Programming.

-*Notice: AutoLib v1.0.0 is coming out soon!
+*Note: AutoLib v1.0.0 is coming out soon!
 And we would love your contributions!
 Find us in the contact section below.*

 ## Why AutoLib?